-This course provides students multiple opportunities to explore and experience the gamut of technology as it applies to Occupational Therapy intervention and practice.
+This course provides opportunities to explore and experience various assistive technology as it applies to Occupational Therapy intervention and practice.
 Students learn to grade and adapt the environment, tools, materials, occupations, and interventions to reflect the changing needs of the client.

-Prereq: OTA 201L and OTA 203
+Prereq: OTA 201L and OTA 203 Coreq: OTA 220 and OTA 235